• Home

 veins like roots

-of olive treeswe will return.
+of olive trees

 The simile’s sentiment is echoed throughout the collection, one that evokes endurance and survival.
 Following through with these motifs, Kanazi reminds us of the endurance of the exiled Palestinian in the poem, “Refugee”: